microsoft/azure-iot-developer-kit/docs/_projects/01-connect-iot-hub.md

 {% include toc icon="columns" %}

-## What you do

-Connect DevKit to an Azure IoT hub that you create, collect the temperature and humidity data from sensors and send the data to IoT hub.
+In this project, you will create an Azure IoT Hub, connect DevKit to it, and collect the temperature and humidity data from sensors and send the data to IoT hub.

 ## What you learn